 I don’t want to give up too much of her story, so please continue to read below to learn more about Savvy History.
 I hope that you find this story as inspiring as I did.

-Young Debt-Free Families Interview with Michelle from Savvy History
+Debt Free Stories with Michelle from Savvy History

 1. Start by telling us about yourself.
 Please include any details you feel comfortable sharing about your family, job situation, income level, and amount of debt paid.